99x-incubator/productled/docs/plugin-development.md

 }
 ```

-Create a `tsconfig.json` file with the following content:
+In the new plugin folder, create a `tsconfig.json` file with the following content:

 ```json
 {